Wondershare Recoverit

 powerpoint media optimizing

-Fix 4: Use the Windows Media Player Controls in PowerPoint
+Fix 4: Use Windows Media Player Controls in PowerPoint

 windows media player controls powerpoint

-Fix 5: Update the Installed Drivers on Windows
+Fix 5: Update Windows Media and Display Drivers

 update video sound drivers